 A designated contact - the Dedicated Fund Contact for the Animal Program that was identified on the Dedicated Fund application - is responsible for managing the account and maintaining accurate records.
 The AZA-accredited institution by which the Contact is employed must agree to assume responsibility for the account, its funds, and their management using their Employer Identification Number (EIN).
 The Association of Zoos and Aquariums, and its Board of Directors, shall not be held liable for unauthorized funding solicitations, tax liabilities, or individual misappropriation of funds.

-AZA Animal Programs soliciting grants or significant donor contributions, sponsorships, or endowments must first receive approval and a letters of support from the Wildlife Conservation and Management Committee (WCMC) and the AZA Conservation Department.
+AZA Animal Programs soliciting grants or significant donor contributions, sponsorships, or endowments must first receive approval and a letters of support from the Animal Population Management (APM) Committee and the AZA Conservation Department.
 Once approved, the Animal Program must use the EIN of the sponsoring institution and the Institution Director must verify to AZA in writing that revenue has been reported on the institution's federal and state tax returns.

 Conservation Grants Fund grantees that are not employed by or affiliated with an AZA member institution must arrange for their awards to be deposited by AZA into one of the Animal Programs' Dedicated Funds account.
 Grants are then disbursed by the Dedicated Fund holder to the grantee(s).

 The sponsoring institution must submit an annual financial report detailing all funds collected and distributed from the Dedicated Fund account.
 This report must be submitted to the AZA Senior Vice President of Finance and Administration by April 30.